hfcs/self_setting_popper/README.md

     * The servo mount also act as a riser for the popper to fall on.
     * A riser is needed if popper is mounted on hinge using double sided tape to mitigate falling force that peel the popper out of the hinge.
     * Make sure servo horn and steel cable pull rod are also placed directly under the popper.
-  * Adjust each servo controllers such that servo horn press gently on popper, flexing the steel cable pull rod a little bit and act as servo saver.
+  * Adjust each servo controllers such that servo horn press gently on popper.
+    * Test by putting servo to up position and gently bend the cable pull rod further, observing the free play and servo horn remain the same angle.

 ### Central switch
   * Assemble trigger delayed relay module: